stylextv/gsigns/README.md

 The direction the item frame is facing.
 ```

-After that the file will now be filled with the data of the map views.
-Each map view (or frame of a gif) will be stored in order, one after the other:
+Afterwards the file is filled with the data of the images.
+Each image (or frame in a gif) is saved in sequence:
-1. The delay is stored as `4` bytes.
-This is the amount of milliseconds between frames.
-If the item frame is a still image the value is 0.
+1. the delay is stored as `4` bytes.
+This is the number of milliseconds between frames.
+If the map is a still image, the value is 0.
-1. The pixel data will be stored as a byte array of size `16384`, as each frame has a width and height of 128.
+1. the pixel data is stored as a byte array of length `16384`, since each frame has a width and height of 128.

-When each mapview has been stored the entire map data will be compressed using the Deflater to reduce file size:
+When each image has been stored the entire file data will be compressed using the Deflater to reduce file size:
 ```java
 Deflater compressor = new Deflater();
 compressor.setLevel(Deflater.BEST_SPEED);
 ```

-GSIGN-files in the "signs" folder that do not follow this format will be deleted upon loading for being outdated or corrupted.
+.GSIGN files in the "signs" folder that do not conform to this format are deleted on loading because they are outdated or damaged.

 ## Sign Coding